-As one of the most popular selling platforms and marketplaces in the world, Shopee has made significant breakthroughs in making sure its customers are protected from scams.
+As one of the most popular selling platforms and marketplaces in Southeast Asia, Shopee has made significant breakthroughs in ensuring its customers are protected from scams.

-Online marketplaces, such as Shopee are also very strict to make sure only legit merchants can join the platform.
-Policies are also in place to make sure merchants abide by rules to protect not only customers but also themselves.
+Online marketplaces, such as Shopee, are also very strict in making sure only legit merchants can join the platform.
+Policies are also in place to ensure merchants abide by rules to protect customers and themselves.

 Shopee’s Seller Education Hub, for example, has very useful information when it comes to seller protection.
-One key recommendation from Shopee is that sellers are not allowed to direct buyers to transact outside Shopee.
+One key recommendation from Shopee is that sellers cannot direct buyers to transact outside Shopee.

-As a Shopee Seller, it is always useful to tap Shopee’s trove of information and be familiar with the platform’s policies.
+As a Shopee Seller, it is always useful to tap Shopee’s trove of information and be familiar with its policies.

-Unfortunately, even on a platform such as Shopee, scams can still happen.
+Unfortunately, scams can still happen even on a platform such as Shopee.

 Here are a few more ways Shopee Sellers can protect themselves against bogus buyers.

 There are laws specifically against bogus buyers.
 In the Philippines, one law–Article 315 of the Revised Penal Code–is often used against bogus buyers.

 This law states that “estafa or swindling is committed with unfaithfulness or abuse of confidence, by means of false pretences or fraudulent acts, and through fraudulent means.”

 This law targets bogus buyers using fictitious names, and violators may get serious prison time depending on the number of fraudulent transactions involved.
 Shopee Sellers can also access the Department mentioned above, which has its hotline dealing with prank callers and bogus buyers.